gnout/XFTechniques/README.md

 ### Font Awesome (Example 12)

 A tabbed page with icons from font awesome.
-The font needs to be installe din both platforms
+The font needs to be installed in both platforms